herbiezimmerman/powershell_vt_apiv3/README.md

 - Searching Hash (only supports just one value at this time): vt.ps1 -hash [hash1]

 Jan 28, 2023 Update
-- Added support for multiple IPs as comma seperated values.
+- Added support for multiple IPs as comma separated values.
 - Did more formatting of the text for readability.

+August 5, 2023 Update
+- Added support for multiple Domains as comma separated values.